When AI Does the Shopping, Every Price Is Negotiable

 A home is the most expensive item most of us will ever buy.
 That’s why we invest so much time in negotiating the details of the purchase, often with the help of an experienced real estate agent.
 We haggle our hearts out to reach an agreement that satisfies everyone, and we hope for a buyer’s market, in which there are more sellers than buyers, to give us the leverage to drive our price down.

 By comparison, we perceive bottled water as cheap, even though the markup on water is many times that of any house.
-In fact, consumers regularly pay $2 for something that costs the manufacturer only five cents to produce, a 4,000% increase that makes water one of the most heavily marked-up products in the world.
+In fact, consumers regularly pay US$2 for something that costs the manufacturer only five cents to produce, a 4,000% increase that makes water one of the most heavily marked-up products in the world.

 Yet we don’t bargain for bread (or toothpaste or other common, inexpensive items) even when we know the markup is high.
 In large part, this is because time is money.
 Negotiating is only worthwhile when the amount we save by bargaining down the price of something is more than the value we place on our time spent doing it.